charvolant/de-calixtinus/README.md

 By default, the planner will choose the quickest and easiest route.
 You can use the required stops option to control this.
-For example, if you want to visit Fátima add `-r F10` to the command.
+For example, if you want to visit Fátima add `-s F10` to the command.

 ## Sources